20254 Dupont Blvd, Georgetown, DE

 Once owned by Great Scott Broadcasting, the frequencies include two stations dedicated to the Hispanic community and three that target a broader audience, including hip-hop and classic rock.

-“I believe if you don’t dream and work hard you’re never going to achieve things,” said Andrade, who got his break in Delaware with a Sunday afternoon talk show at WGMD 92.7 in Rehoboth.
+“I believe if you don’t dream and work hard, you’re never going to achieve things,” said Andrade, who got his break in Delaware with a Sunday afternoon talk show at WGMD 92.7 in Rehoboth in 2004.

-The substance of that original program, a lineup of professionals who addressed trends and issues at the heart of the Hispanic community, would be the common crux of his many roles in Delaware: business owner, radio personality and mentor.
+The substance of that original program, a lineup of professionals who addressed trends and issues at the heart of the Hispanic community, would be the common crux of his many roles in Delaware as a business owner, radio personality and mentor.

 “The program was in Spanish in the beginning and there were some calls from people who complained,” said Andrade, who added that he was startled by scarcity of Latino-centered programming and general news in the area.